materna-se/declab/README.md

 ![](./docs/builder.png)

 #### Batch Execution
-The test framework is designed for the creation of hundreds of tests.
+declab is designed for the creation of hundreds of tests.
 To test a modified model, all created tests can be executed simultaneously.

 ![](./docs/test-execution.gif)

 #### Structured Results
-If an executed test fails, the test framework supports the user by providing a clear overview of the differences between the expected and calculated output.
+If an executed test fails, declab supports the user by providing a clear overview of the differences between the expected and calculated output.

 ![](./docs/test-output.png)